 - The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
-Staff were clear about the vision and their responsibilities in relation to this. - There was a clear leadership structure and staff felt supported by management.
+Staff were clear about the vision and their responsibilities in relation to this - There was a clear leadership structure and staff felt supported by management.
 The practice had a number of policies and procedures to govern activity. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
 This included arrangements to monitor and improve quality and identify risk. - The provider was aware of and complied with the requirements of the Duty of Candour.
 The partners encouraged a culture of openness and honesty.
 The practice had systems in place for knowing about notifiable safety incidents. - The practice proactively sought feedback from staff and patients, which it acted on.
-The virtual patient participation group was active.

-• There was a strong focus on continuous learning and improvement at all levels.
+There was an active patient reference group and a virtual patient reference group. - There was a strong focus on continuous learning and improvement at all levels.